Optimizely.

 Is Optimizely suitable for enterprise?

 Yes, absolutely.
 Optimizely is designed for enterprise.
-But "suitable" doesn't mean "optimal".
-If you're already in the Microsoft ecosystem, Optimizely fits perfectly.
-If you're starting greenfield, consider whether you want to invest in this architecture or if pure SaaS alternatives are more future-proof.
+But "suitable" does not mean "optimal".
+If you are already in the Microsoft ecosystem, Optimizely fits perfectly.
+If you are starting on a greenfield, it is worth considering whether you want to invest in this architecture or whether pure SaaS alternatives (Contentful, Storyblok) are better future-proof.

 Summary: Optimizely is a well-maintained, Gartner-recognized enterprise DXP with strong testing capabilities.
 It offers good value for Microsoft organizations, but carries the legacy of monolithic architecture.
-For new implementations we recommend carefully considering whether the .NET binding fits your strategy.
+For new implementations we recommend thinking carefully about whether the binding to .NET and traditional CMS paradigms fits your strategy.

 Schedule a call